I'm a provider

 Mild cognitive impairment (MCI) may be diagnosed when there is a change in cognition, but impairment is insufficient for the diagnosis of dementia.
 Features of MCI are evidence of impairment in one or more cognitive domains, and preservation of independence in functional abilities.
 In some patients, MCI may be a predementia phase of AD.
 Patients with MCI may undergo ancillary testing (e.g., neuroimaging, laboratory studies, and neuropsychological assessment) to rule out vascular, traumatic, and medical causes of cognitive decline and to evaluate genetic factors.
 Because clinical diagnosis can be difficult, particularly early in the course of disease, there has been considerable interest in developing biomarkers for AD (see Biochemical Markers of Alzheimer's Disease medical policy).
-One biomarker that is being evaluated is amyloid plaque density in the brain detected in vivo by PET.
+One biomarker that is being evaluated is beta amyloid plaque density in the brain detected in vivo by PET.
 However, beta amyloid is present in individuals without dementia, in patients with mild or subjective cognitive impairment who may or may not progress to dementia, and in patients with other types of dementia, and may be absent in a substantial proportion of patients with clinical features of AD.

 PET images biochemical and physiological functions by measuring concentrations of positron-emitting chemicals in the body region of interest.
 Radiopharmaceuticals used for beta amyloid imaging may be generated in a cyclotron or nuclear generator and introduced into the body by intravenous injection.
 A number of 11C and 18F-labeled PET radiopharmaceuticals have been investigated for imaging brain beta amyloid.
 However, due to the short half-life (20 minutes), 11C radiotracers are not convenient for commercialization.
 Several 18F beta amyloid radiotracers are currently in phase II and III clinical trials.

 In 2012, the FDA approved florbetapir F18 (Amyvid™, Avid Radiopharmaceuticals, [a subsidiary of Eli Lilly], Philadelphia, PA) as a radioactive agent for visualizing amyloid plaque in the brain.
 The FDA document prepared for the advisory committee meeting indicated that while florbetapir may detect pathology, there could be no claim of disease detection because beta amyloid aggregates can be found in cognitively normal elderly patients, as well as patients with AD.